moefingers/milestown2/README.md

   - sends movements in the game to be evaluated and accepted by backend

 ## short term todo:
-- Ensure when owner of lobby leaves, lobby is deleted or ownership transferred.
+- Ensure when owner of lobby leaves, lobby is deleted or ownership transferred .
-- Owner of lobby cannot see other players in lobby

 ## long term todo:
 - maybe transition from using clip paths to using svg

+## done:
+- Owner of lobby cannot see other players in lobby